-Good choice!
-Shopify is not only a great solution for small to medium retailers, but it has the capabilities to grow alongside your business.
+And it's ideal for small to medium retailers, with the capabilities to grow alongside your business.

 It can be a very complicated process when transferring your whole business between platforms.